 Lawrenceville community members are dedicated to making the neighborhood more green and sustainable.
 This is a photo of volunteers for a Fall 2021 TreeVitalize street tree planting event starting at Arsenal Park.

-COMMUNITY PLANNING CONTEXT Situated in a prime location in Lower Lawrenceville, the Clack Campus is comprised of a unique group of notable buildings set within a green and open landscape.
+COMMUNITY PLANNING CONTEXT

+Situated in a prime location in Lower Lawrenceville, the Clack Campus is comprised of a unique group of notable buildings set within a green and open landscape.
 With its mature trees, stone site wall and generous building setbacks, the open campus contrasts with its densely-built surroundings.
-Fronting onto important regional corridors, the site benefits from excellent access for pedestrians, vehicular traffic, and public transportation riders, alike.
-There are noteworthy views into the site, and expansive views of the surrounding city landscape from the site and main campus building.
-Lawrenceville has been experiencing more than a decade of intense real estate investment, with building renovations and property redevelopment throughout the neighborhood, with no sign of slowing down.
-Earnings and benefits resulting from this change have largely been realized by a handful of individuals and developers, while Black and other longtime residents, senior citizens, and young families find it increasingly difficult to find safe, affordable housing in Lawrenceville.
+Fronting onto important regional corridors, the site benefits from excellent access for pedestrians, vehicular traffic, and public transit riders, alike.
+There are noteworthy views into the campus, and expansive views of the surrounding city landscape from the site and main campus buildings.

+Lawrenceville has been experiencing intense real estate investment for more than a decade, with building renovations and property redevelopment throughout the neighborhood, with no sign of slowing down.
+The economic benefits resulting from this transformation have largely been realized by a handful of individuals and developers.
+At the same time, it has become increasingly difficult for Black residents, senior citizens, and young families to find safe, affordable housing in Lawrenceville.

 Due to its high visibility, notable architecture and legacy as a public site with community-oriented uses, the Clack Campus is viewed by many as perhaps one of the most important opportunities to re-envision a neighborhood site in a way that acknowledges, responds to, and builds upon community needs.
 At present, this pivotal and historic site is rendered almost totally inaccessible to the public.
 When it comes time to be redeveloped, the Lawrenceville community wants the campus to be accessible, with a mix of uses that meet residents' needs and raise the bar for neighborhood development practices.

 This document should be used to guide the process of redeveloping the Clack Campus.
 This document testifies to a desire for responsible, community-serving and sustainable development.
-The Clack Campus must be preserved as a public asset.
-Parties pursuing projects for the Clack Campus should use this document as a resource when creating redevelopment proposals and plans.
-Community stakeholders should use this document to communicate their shared vision and leverage a future for the site that continues to provide public benefits.
+The campus must be preserved as a public asset, and parties pursuing redevelopment projects should use this document as a resource to help them craft an approach for redeveloping the site.
+Local stakeholders should review this document to become familiar with the community's shared vision, including a desire for public benefits to be a signature element of any redevelopment project.

 Lawrenceville community members are deeply committed to advocating for high-quality development projects.
-For larger projects, advocacy is often supported by Lawrenceville Corporation and Lawrenceville United, the organizations that led the creation of this guidelines document.
+For larger projects, advocacy is often supported by Lawrenceville Corporation and Lawrenceville United, the organizations that led the creation of this development guidelines document.
 There is also a robust legacy of local neighborhood planning.
-Several prior community plans and initiatives are relevant to the future redevelopment of the Clack Campus.
+Several prior community plans and initiatives are relevant to any effort to redevelopment the Clack Campus.